roxgib/anki-contanki/README.md

     - Customize Keyboard Shortcuts - a small number of actions rely on simulating a key press, and won't work if you've changed that shortcut.
 Instead you can create a custom action in the controller options using your assigned shortcut

 ## Development log

+### Beta 9

+Minor fixes to controllers detection + button mappings.

+### Beta 8

+As with Alpha 11, this release does away with modifier keys and introduces a 'quick select' menu for accessing additional actions.
+A button can be assigned to show the quick select menu (either while held or to toggle it) and the action can be selected using the left stick or d-pad.
+The actions that appear in the menu are chosen in the config.
+The menu can currently hold a maximum of 8 actions, but this limit should be raised in a future update when using the stick to select.

+Many other parts of the codebase have been rewritten for this release compared with the last beta, aimed at fixing bugs, improving compatibility, and making the add-on more stable, but due to the extent of the changes it's likely at least a couple of bugs have been introduced.
+I'll be focused on bug fixing from now, including controller compatibility, since I think all the features I want are pretty much done.

+I'll leave this up on here for a couple of days before uploading to AnkiWeb in case any major bugs crept in.

 ### Beta 7
 Hotfix release to fix a bug relating to annotations not being available for some users.